gatero/godin/README.md

 # godin
-an api created using golang
+an api for blogs created using golang